How to Fix a Tripped Fuse

 If you answer yes to any of the above, or you’re not feeling confident in your ability to carry this work, please seek the help of a qualified electrician.

-How to fix a tripped fuse: A step by step guide
+How to fix a tripped fuse: A step-by-step guide

 1. Locate your fuse box (consumer unit)